 We do not have our own clinical-scale manufacturing facility and are currently reliant on a limited number of manufacturers for our lentiviral vector and TRuC-T cell product candidates.
-Despite closing our manufacturing facility in Stevenage, UK, we are in the process of adding manufacturing capacity to support larger clinical trials for our product candidates both with additional third party manufacturers, our partnership with Elevate Bio and with our own manufacturing operations in Rockville, Maryland.
-We plan to continue to pursue additional manufacturing capacity to meet the patient demand for our product candidates.
-These third-party manufacturing providers may not be able to provide adequate resources or consistent capacity to meet our clinical trial or commercial needs.
+We will pursue additional manufacturing capacity to meet the patient demand for our product candidates as needed, however third-party manufacturing providers may not be able to provide adequate resources or consistent capacity to meet our clinical trial or commercial needs.